-WR Gordon: Browns have 'a lot more work to do'
+WR Gordon: 'A lot more work to do' for Browns

 "We got a lot more work to do," Gordon said.
 "I'm just trying to go out there and make sure I do my job to the best of my ability, try to execute and make sure we have a lot of fun doing it."

-Going 0-12 hasn't been fun for anyone, and DeShone Kizer and Gordon would look back after this 19-10 loss and lament missed opportunities.
-In the first half, Gordon sped past safety Adrian Phillips and was wide open for a touchdown, but Kizer overthrew him.
-In the third quarter, Gordon was open down the sidelines but Kizer underthrew him and the pass was broken up.
+Going 0-12 hasn't been fun for anyone, and Gordon and rookie quarterback DeShone Kizer would look back after this 19-10 loss and lament missed opportunities.
+In the first half, Gordon sped past safety Adrian Phillips and was wide open for a touchdown grab, but Kizer overthrew him.
+In the third quarter, Gordon was open down the sideline, but Kizer underthrew him and the pass was broken up.

 "You definitely want to get those, all of those," Gordon said.
-"Like I said, live in a game you can't get any of those back.
-Once they're out there and they're gone they're gone.
-Of course you want to execute everything.
+"Like I said, live in a game, you can't get any of those back.
+Once they're out there and they're gone, they're gone.
+Of course, you want to execute everything.
 But that's just unrealistic, so ..."

 He later added: "Sometimes it's not perfect."

-The first half throw was painful because it was something the Browns had practiced all week, and set up during the game to get Gordon on a favorable matchup.
+The first-half throw was painful, because it was something the Browns had practiced all week and had set up during the game to get Gordon on a favorable matchup.

-"We hit that thing in practice a few times, so we've repped that one enough," Jackson said.
+"We hit that thing in practice a few times, so we've repped that one enough," Browns coach Hue Jackson said.
 "To miss that one is disappointing."

 Gordon had 13 passes thrown his way.
 Two were negated by penalty, which makes the official target total 11.
 The biggest play was a catch-and-run over the middle for 39 yards that came in desperation time.
 The most significant was a 28-yard throw down the sideline that set up the Browns only touchdown.